IELTS Vocabulary P (Part 4)

 polysyllable adj.
 Having several syllables, especially more than three syllables.

 polytechnic adj.
-Pertaining to, embracing, or practicing many arts.
+Pertaining to, embracing, or practising many arts.

 polytheism n.
 The doctrine or belief that there are more gods than one.